openkim/KIMkit/README.md

 ## KIMkit Metadata

 All **KIMkit** items have associated metadata stored along with them in a file called kimspec.edn, which contains a dictionary of metadata keys and associated data values.
 Different **KIMkit** item types have different subsets of metadata fields required or optional to specify for them, and these various metadata fields take different datatypes and/or structures as their values.
-The current metadata specification is stored in a series of arrays in metadata_config.edn.
+The current metadata specification is stored in a series of arrays in KIMkit/settings/metadata_config.edn.

 A dictionary of all required and any desired optional metadata fields conforming to the specification for that item type are required when the item is first imported into **KIMkit**.
 When creating new versions of **KIMkit** items, users may include a dictionary containing any desired edits to the new item's metadata, otherwise it will be created from the existing item's metadata.